BUSINESS CHANGE READINESS GUIDE

 - Type of change (process, system, policy, data, and org structure)

 - Timing of impacts

-- Understand each group’s documentation gaps (i.e. job aides and business procedures, policies, process guidance)
+- Identify each group’s documentation (i.e. job aides, business procedures, policies, etc.) that need to be updated

-- Discuss each group’s preferences for training, communications, and other change management delivery.
+- Discuss each group’s preferences for training, communications, and other change management delivery

-Session to Assess Leader & Employee Readiness Criteria:
+► Assess Leadership & Employee Readiness Criteria

 - Capacity for change